 Kansas has real haunted places from ghosts riding phantom trains to specter troops and women in blue.
 The Sunflower State has a haunted dark side with some of the most haunted places found in Kansas cities and around the prairies.
 Kansas spirits have been kicking up their heels since at least the mid-19th century.
-Many of the haunted places in Kansas are open to the public, and welcome visitors to experience the phantoms.
+Many of the haunted places in Kansas are open to the public and welcome visitors to experience the phantoms.

 Fort Hays was established in 1865 to protect travelers along the Smoky Hill Trail and to ensure that Union Pacific Railroad workers were safe from attacks.
-The fort saw the likes of Wild Bill Hickok and General Custer come galloping through its gates, and was also home to the elite buffalo soldiers of the Tenth US Cavalry.
+The fort saw the likes of Wild Bill Hickok and General Custer come galloping through its gates, and it was also home to the elite buffalo soldiers of the Tenth US Cavalry.
 Not far from the fort was Sentinel Hill, where watchers could see far across the plains.

 Sentinel Hill was a favorite walking spot for Elizabeth Polly, wife of Ephraim, a sutler for the army.
 The couple were at Fort Hays when the terrible cholera epidemic of 1867 began.
 Elizabeth helped care for the many soldiers who took ill and died.
 In her free time she wandered along Sentinel Hill where she found peace from the horror.
 Sadly Elizabeth also became ill and according to legend, begged her husband to bury her on the hilltop.
 But the rocky ground denied her a final resting place, and she was buried somewhere else on Sentinel Hill, the exact place unknown.
 But Elizabeth did not remain at rest.

 - In 1917, a farmer reported seeing a woman in old-fashioned clothing walk across the land towards Sentinel Hill and enter a nearby shed, where the farmer found nothing.